hturner/talks/PITCHME.md

 ---

-### Inference
+## Inference

 For inference it is better to work on the log scale.
-We must set one item as the reference (log-worth = 0).

-We can use `qvcalc` to compute comparison intervals for all items
+Comparison intervals can be computed via `qvcalc`.

 ```r